(The dark stage)

 Jackson Conroy from Apalachicola, Florida…If he could only see me now, huh?

 (Artie hangs his head down for a moment and quietly walks off stage.
-We being to hear a series of train announcements – which train is going where, etc. – that’s very quiet at first.
+We begin to hear a series of train announcements – which train is going where, etc. – that’s very quiet at first.
 Quickly, though, the announcements begin to get louder, as the stage is now completely black.
 We hear the sound of a train rolling into the station, coming to a hissing stop.
 And then…a single gunshot.)

 Copyright © 2012 by John L. Fischer